 The VSU New Jazz Ensemble performs at least two concerts a year on campus and is ideally suited to students wishing to gain valuable experience in the jazz idiom.
 The repertoire is exciting and varied, with a strong emphasis on fundamentals of the style.

 David Springfield, Matthew Roehrich and Tod Leavitt, Directors

 MUSC 4870 A-C, Mondays and Wednesdays, 2:00-2:50pm and 3:00-3:50pm

 The Valdosta State University Jazz Combos are small performing groups comprised of five to eight players.
 The combos perform material from the traditional and contemporary jazz repertoire with emphasis on small group performing skills and jazz improvisation.
 The combos have performed at a number of jazz festivals, clinic workshops, and social events over the years.
-Recent VSU Jazz Combo tours have been to perform at the 1998 Georgia Music Educators Conference, and the 2000 and 2001 Savannah Jazz Festival.
+The VSU Honors Jazz Combo recently traveled to China for a week of concerts at the American Cultural Center at Shanxi University.